Bongani Mayosi National Health Scholars Programme (BM-NHSP) South Africa 2021 – 2022

 - You must have completed an MBChB or a Master’s degree qualification

-- You must be registered to study at a South African university
+- You must be currently registered at the university where your degree will be awarded

-- You must have a written commitment of participation from an experienced research supervisor willing to train you for the entire course of the degree
+- You must have a written commitment of participation, from an experienced research supervisor at your University, who is willing to train you until your degree is complete

-- Preference will be given to under-represented designated groups, institutions, and under-researched priority research areas (where applicable)
+- Preference will be given to candidates from designated groups, Universities, and or under-researched priority research niches

 HOW TO APPLY FOR THE BM-NHSP BURSARY

-Applications must be submitted online for the Bongani Mayosi National Health Scholars Programme
+1) Complete the online application: Bongani Mayosi National Health Scholars Programme (BM-NHSP) Application

-(Insert the words “BM-NHSP Application – Your Full Name” in the email subject line).
+(Insert the words “BM-NHSP Application 2022” in the email subject line).

-The submission of these documents is compulsory – if any items are missing, your application is disregarded:
+The submission of these documents is compulsory – if any items are missing, your application may be disqualified:

 - South African ID document (certified by a Commissioner of Oath)